 Get access to Aspire Lounge 26 and 1,000+ airport lounges worldwide with Priority Pass: Save 10%!

-Aspire Lounge 26 at Amsterdam - Schiphol (AMS) is available to all travelers for a fee.
+Aspire Lounge 26 at Amsterdam - Schiphol (AMS) welcomes all passengers on a pay-in basis -- no matter which airline you're flying!

 Go to Lounge Pass to complete your booking.